-5.14 Risk of Respiratory Arrest with Use in Ophthalmic Surgery Clinicians who perform retrobulbar blocks should be aware that there have been reports of respiratory arrest following local anesthetic injection.
-Prior to retrobulbar block (e.g., with lidocaine hydrochloride), as with all other regional procedures, resuscitative equipment and drugs, and personnel to manage respiratory arrest or depression, convulsions, and cardiac stimulation or depression should be immediately available [see Warnings and Precautions (5.14]].
-As with other anesthetic procedures, patients should be constantly monitored following ophthalmic blocks for signs of these adverse reactions, which may occur following relatively low total doses.
+5.14 Risk of Respiratory Arrest with Use in Ophthalmic Surgery

+Clinicians who perform retrobulbar blocks should be aware that there have been reports of respiratory arrest following local anesthetic injection.
+Prior to Clinicians who perform retrobular blocks should be aware that there have been reports of respiratory arrest following local anesthetic injection.
+Frior to retrobulbar block (e.g., with lidocaine hydrochloride), as with all other regional procedures, resuscitative equipment and drugs, and personnel to manage respiratory arrest or depressions, convulsions, and cardiac stimulation or depression should be immediately available [see Warnings and Precautions (5.14)].
+As anesthetic procedures, patients should be constantly monitored following ophthalmic blocks for signs of these adverse reactions, which may occ following relatively low total doses